Pocket-hole joinery

 Pocket-hole joinery, or pocket-screw joinery, involves drilling a hole at an angle — usually 15 degrees — into one work piece, and then joining it to a second work piece with a self-tapping screw.

 Pocket hole machines

-Modern pocket hole machines are capable of routing low-angle pockets - as low as 3 degrees - creating stronger joints by minimizing joint shift.
+Modern pocket hole machines are capable of routing low-angle pockets - as low as 3 degrees - creating more flush, stronger joints by minimizing the joint shift or “creep” that occurs when creating pockets and joints by using a pocket hole jig or by hand.

 Pocket hole jigs

 Pocket holes can be formed by drilling a series of holes until a pocket hole is created, but pocket hole jigs make the process much quicker and easier.
 Pocket hole jigs allow the user to drill a hole at an accurate angle to get a good joint.
 Using a pocket hole jig also makes for a cleaner and neater appearance as opposed to creating a pocket hole without the help of a jig.
 A pocket hole jig is generally made of plastic and has a metal insert that the drill bit is inserted through to drill the hole.
 A jig can be a stationary device that the wooden pieces are clamped into, or a portable device that is clamped onto the wooden pieces.